maike-hilda/MaikesUsefulJavaScript/README.md

 ## ES6

-This is a great class to learn ES6 and really JS in general, since he compares old vs new features while showing examples that teach a lot about DOM manipulation and good coding standards as well: http://wesbos.com/es6-for-everyone/
+This is a great class to learn ES6 and really JS in general, since he compares old vs new features while showing examples that teach a lot about DOM manipulation and good coding standards: http://wesbos.com/es6-for-everyone/

-[My notes on ES6](https://github.com/maike-hilda/usefulJavaScript/blob/master/ES6/ES6_notes.md) // still in the gitignore file --> editing those right now
+[My notes on ES6](https://github.com/maike-hilda/usefulJavaScript/blob/master/ES6/ES6_notes.md) // still in the gitignore file --> editing those right now to use my own examples

 ## React
 This course actually goes over all the ES6 concepts needed to use react, no need to learn ES6 beforehand